Multi-copy Axion Transfer Function and Observational Implications of Effective de Broglie Scales: Effective boson mass for haloes in the non-linear regime

-This expression is consistent with \cite{2301.07114}: for $N$ identical copies and contributing equally to the halo density, the heating rate scales as $\propto 1/(Nm^3)$, while for $N$ copies of different mass with equal density contributions the lightest copy dominates the heating rate, which is now $\propto 1/(N^2m_L^3)$.
-Extending this further, we argue that $m_{\text{eff}}''$ will in general exhibit a slow radial decrease in the multi-copy context, as heavier copies may be more centrally concentrated.
-As a consequence, the disc thickening effect may be smaller/less visible near center.
-To fully assess the impact of this effect, improved modeling of multi-copy halo density profiles is needed, as well as stellar scattering simulations analogous to those of \citet{Chow, 2308.14664}, but carried out specifically for the multi-copy case.
+This expression is consistent with \cite{2301.07114}: for $N$ identical copies and contributing equally to the halo density, the heating rate scales as $\propto 1/(Nm^3)$, while for $N$ copies of different mass with equal density contributions, the lightest copy dominates the heating rate, which is now $\propto 1/(N^2m_L^3)$.
+Extending this further, we argue that $m_{\text{eff}}''$ (like $m_{\text{eff}}'$) will in general exhibit radial variation in the multi-copy context, likely with an overall radial decrease as heavier copies may be more centrally concentrated \citep{2309.05694}.
+As a consequence, the disc-thickening effect may be weaker and less visible near the centre, although there, quasi-particle approximation would break down, and heating by soliton random walk would dominate more strongly \citep{Andrew2026PhRvD}.
+To fully assess the impact of this radial variation in $m_{\text{eff}}''$ on stellar heating, improved modelling of multi-copy halo density profiles is needed, as well as stellar scattering simulations analogous to those of \citet{Chow, 2308.14664}, but carried out specifically for the multi-copy case.